 Photo-engraved jewelry comes in many forms, though the most popular items are pendants – like this Gem Heart Pendant – or charm bracelets – like a Sophisticated Round Bracelet – that can feature custom engraving as well as featuring a photo of your choice.
 Even if you don’t wear jewelry, there are many other ways to memorialize your loved one in a way you can take with you on your big day.

 One of the most unique things about a person is their fingerprint.
-Fingerprint jewelry is, by nature, one-of-a-kind.
+Memorial fingerprint jewelry is, by nature, one-of-a-kind.
 You can take this distinctive facet of your loved one and turn it into a wearable piece of art you can keep close at all times.
 All you need to create your own is the fingerprint of your parent (which is generally included in funeral home services) and a little imagination to create your own.

 One popular way to create a memorial keepsake of a loved one is to have a small amount of their ashes transformed into jewelry.
 These one-of-a-kind pendants are created by mixing ashes from the deceased with a colorful resin of your choice to create a distinctly personal piece of wearable art.
 The effect this creates is a gorgeous swirl effect that retains a glossy, gem-like appearance that is both beautiful and highly personal.